tensorflow/tfjs-models/universal-sentence-encoder/README.md

 # Universal Sentence Encoder For Question Answering

-The Universal Sentence Encoder for question answering (USE-QA) is a model that encodes question and answer texts into 100-dimensional embeddings.
-The product of these embeddings gives the score of the correlation between the question-answer pair.
+The Universal Sentence Encoder for question answering (USE QnA) is a model that encodes question and answer texts into 100-dimensional embeddings.
+The dot product of these embeddings measures how well the answer fits the question.
 It can also be used in other applications, including any type of text classification, clustering, etc.
 This module is a lightweight TensorFlow.js [`GraphModel`](https://js.tensorflow.org/api/latest/#loadGraphModel).
-The model is based on the ([Vaswani et al, 2017](https://arxiv.org/pdf/1706.03762.pdf)) architecture, and uses an 8k SentencePiece [vocabulary](https://tfhub.dev/google/tfjs-model/universal-sentence-encoder-qa-ondevice/1/vocab.json?tfjs-format=file).
+The model is based on the Transformer ([Vaswani et al, 2017](https://arxiv.org/pdf/1706.03762.pdf)) architecture, and uses an 8k SentencePiece [vocabulary](https://tfhub.dev/google/tfjs-model/universal-sentence-encoder-qa-ondevice/1/vocab.json?tfjs-format=file).
 It is trained on a variety of data sources, with the goal of learning text representations that are useful out-of-the-box to retrieve an answer given a question.

 In [this demo](./demo/index.js) we embed a question and three answers with the USE QnA, and render their their scores:

 ![QnA scores](./images/qna_score.png)

-*The scores show the similarity between each answer and the question.*
+*The scores show how well each answer fits the question.*

 ## Installation